Breakthrough/PySceneDetect/docs/cli.rst

 .. option:: -t VAL, --threshold VAL

-  Threshold (float) that frame score must exceed to trigger a cut.
+  The max difference (0.0 to 255.0) that adjacent frames score must exceed to trigger a cut.
+Lower values are more sensitive to shot changes.
 Refers to "content_val" in stats file.

   Default: ``27.0``